AAROC/aaroc.github.io/_posts/2014-10-24-DevOps-v0-0-3-Release.md

 <figcaption>Using the playbooks to deploy services on vanilla sites. <br>Or "How to turn vanilla operating systems into a cup of coffee".</figcaption>
 </figure>

+We've got a long, detailed description of  how to get started on the [DevOps wiki](https://github.com/AAROC/DevOps/wiki/IdP-LDAP-playbook).

 ## Rolling Updates